Frequently Asked Questions

 You must have a working knowledge of computers and the internet including how to locate, open, and save files.
 For advanced classes, you may need access to high-speed internet at your home.

-Yes, if you choose to enroll in the certificate program, any graphic design classes you have taken in teh last year will count toward completing your certificate.
+Yes, if you choose to enroll in the certificate program, any graphic design classes you have taken in the last year will count toward completing your certificate.
+You have a full 18 months to complete the full program.

 You must receive a score of at least 75% in the capstone course in order to receive your certificate.
 This score is based on your homework assignments in the capstone course, as well as evaluation of your final graphic design project.
 Evaluation of your final project is based on your use of the skills and techniques you've learned throughout the program.